digitalservicebund/ris-adm-literature/doc/adr/0004-frontend-to-backend-interaction.md

    1. The TBD BE API is only being accessed from this very FE.
 It's not public and no other application is supposed to access it.
 Therefore the API has only one purpose to make our own FE work.
 In other words: It's meaningless to server a fine grained API.
 1. This approach allows us to only hold valid, schema validated XML/LDML in our database.
 When old DU are re-opened, the XML/LDML needs to be re-transformed to JSON, in a way that the Pinia store can read it.
 1. The FE is kept clear of any XML domain knowledge.
 1. The migration project had already defined a database schema and owns it.
-As this is a finite process and sharing schemas across multiple projects is difficult, we are opting to generate a new schema with all desires we have.
+As this is a finite process and sharing schemas across multiple projects is difficult, we are opting to generate a new schema that satisfies the FE requirements (like user workflow management).
 Otherwise we would need to alter the migration schema to allow inserting new rows that have not been migrated.
 That leaves us with the todo to move the migrated data into our to be defined BE schema, when the migration is done.
 As this is planed as a big bang, we do not see any problem: At a certain date the BSG employees will stop creating DUs in der old environment.
 The data from the legacy system will be migrated just once.
-When this runs through, the user will continue in NeuRIS.
+When this runs through, the users will continue in NeuRIS.
+1. We need to be able to replicate the portal from the database as only the database is being planned to have regular backups (NeuRIS wide strategy).
+The S3 buckets can not be trusted in that sense.